 SSI is a disability program managed by the Social Security Administration.
-You must meet certain medical and financial standards to qualify.
+Your child must meet certain medical and financial standards to qualify.

-- The disability does not have to be permanent. - You must have a physical or mental condition(s) that very seriously limits your activities. - The condition(s) must have lasted, or be expected to last, at least one year or result in death.
+- The disability does not have to be permanent. - Your child must have a physical or mental condition(s) that very seriously limits his activities. - The condition(s) must have lasted, or be expected to last, at least one year or result in death.